Are we the answer to you selling your motorhome?

 This is because if we offered you a Glass’s Guide trade price on the website, you wouldn’t be very happy with us.
 If there is a price for that particular motorhome, our offer nearly always sits thousands of pounds over the Glass’s Guide trade price.
 By all means if you want to know that Glass’s Guide trade price, please do ask!

 Trust was the original reason.
 People buy off who they know and like, and very few companies out there are brave enough to put a name to a face.
 It’s also because we love doing it.
 Shane has even started a host of independent shows called The Caravan And Motorhome Show, featuring “Legs Down”, podcasts, live shows and more.
 Make sure you also take a listen to our new ‘Motorhome Insiders’ Podcast with Shane and Pete.
-Available on Spotify, Your tube and other podcast platforms.
+Available on Spotify, Youtube and other podcast platforms.
 They chat about the industry and trends as they see it as well as the business and topical topics.

 We have an extremely good service in place that makes all payments of any amount instant – even on a weekend.
 And compared to some other companies, we do not charge a fee for same day payment.